moraneus/RV-with-Allens-interval/README.md

 % 27,160 inferences, 0.000 CPU in 0.074 seconds (0% CPU, Infinite Lips)
 ```

-Both was checked against ~2,000,000 new facts.
+Both was checked against ~2,000,000 new facts (created with intervals_generator.py).